F

 $20M

-Frank Sinatra died 10x richer than Sammy Davis Jr. despite both being entertainment titans—the difference?
-One built empires while the other spent like one.
+Frank Sinatra died 10x richer than Sammy Davis Jr. despite earning from the same stages, because one built empires while the other built a lifestyle.

 Frank Sinatra's Revenue